Hansjshx/GrowBox/README.md

 # GrowBox
-Node-RED Flow to Control a hydroponic grow box
+Node-RED Flow to control a hydroponic grow box

 ---